Snowpark Container Services: Working with services

 Copy

-• If you suspend and resume a service, Snowflake deploys the same image version; it is not a service update operation.
+• When you run ALTER SERVICE to suspend and resume a service, Snowflake deploys the same image version; the service is not updated.

 Get information about services

-• Constrain output by SQL context (account, database, or schema) of the object: For example, use the IN ACCOUNT filter to list services in your Snowflake account, regardless of which database or schema the services belong to.
+• List the services in the account, in a specific database, or in a specific schema: For example, use the IN ACCOUNT filter to list services in your Snowflake account, regardless of which database or schema the services belong to.
 This is useful if you have Snowflake services created in multiple databases and schemas in your account.
 Like all other commands, SHOW SERVICES IN ACCOUNTS is gated by privileges, returning only the services for which the role you are using has viewing permissions.

 You can also specify IN DATABASE or IN SCHEMA to list the services in the current (or specified) database or schema.

-• Constrain output by the compute poo:l For example, use IN COMPUTE POOL filter to list the services running in a compute pool.
+• List the services running in a compute pool: For example, use IN COMPUTE POOL filter to list the services running in a compute pool.

-• Constrain output by service name pattern: You can apply the LIKE and STARTS WITH filters to filter the services by name.
+• List the services that start with a prefix or that match a pattern: You can apply the LIKE and STARTS WITH filters to filter the services by name.

-• Constrain output to return only or excluding job service: You can use SHOW JOB SERVICES or SHOW SERVICES EXCLUDE JOBS to list only job services or exclude job services.
+• List job services. or exclude job services from the list: You can use SHOW JOB SERVICES or SHOW SERVICES EXCLUDE JOBS to list only job services or exclude job services.

 You can also combine these options to customize the SHOW SERVICES output.